How to load your skip bin

 Think of your neighbours

 Skip bins are not pretty to look at during the best times.
 But an overloaded skip bin is even worse to look at and could upset your neighbours.
 They will also be able to see everything you’ve placed on the top of your skip bin.
-You then also run the risk, if you’ve placed lighter items on top, of the wind blowing debris onto the road or into yours or your neighbours’ front or even back garden, which is never a nice look.
+You then also run the risk, if you’ve placed lighter items on top of the wind-blowing debris onto the road or into your or your neighbours’ front or even back garden, which is never a nice look.